-Noa Martinsen specializes in helping professional working dogs and canine athletes to perform better and stay healthier by providing canine hTMA lab and nutritional support services.
-He can be contacted through his website Animal Elite
+Animal Elite specializes in helping professional working dogs and canine athletes to perform better and stay healthier by providing canine hTMA lab and nutritional support services.
+Visit: Animal Elite.com

 Canine nutrition is not complicated.
-Yes, when a dog's health is severely compromised, nutrition and general care can become very complicated.
+Of course when a dog's health is severely compromised, nutrition and care can become complex.
 Generally though, you can simplify the issue of canine nutrition by understanding the types of foods a particular species evolved eating.
-Herbivores mostly eat plants, carnivores mostly eat meat, omnivores eat pretty much everything.
+Carnivores mostly eat meat.
+Herbivores mostly eat plants.
+Omnivores eat pretty much everything.

-Canines have evolved to function at their highest level of performance when eating a carnivore diet (raw food being the ideal choice between raw or cooked food).
+Canines have evolved to function at their highest level of performance when eating a carnivore diet.
 While canines may be able to survive eating a typical commercial dog food diet (based on carbohydrates i.e., corn, wheat, soy), these diets are associated with a myriad of serious health consequences.
 In contrast, canine health flourishes when their diet is appropriate to their evolutionary biology.

 Simply put, dogs are carnivores.
 There is some confusion about what we should, and should not, feed our animal companions.
-For example, some experts may say, "Don't feed your dog a raw bone, it will splinter inside them, ravaging their intestines and insides."
-I have never seen this happen in my life, and my 10-pound miniature pinscher eats a raw chicken leg almost every day.
-He loves it!
-Observing him, it is obvious that eating raw bones are part of the diet he was built to consume.
-The expert who tells you not to feed raw bones may be confusing raw with cooked bones.
-Because bones that have been cooked can splinter.
+For example, you might be told, "Don't feed your dog a raw bone because it will splinter inside them, damaging their intestines and insides."
+But bones are part of a carnivore's diet.
+The person who advises against feeding raw bones may be confusing them with cooked bones.
+Because bones that have been cooked can indeed splinter — potentially causing harm.

 If you can right now, take a look inside your canines mouth.
 It is an evolutionary work of bioengineering excellence.
 The jaws are hinged and powerful, this design is specific to effectively tearing and crushing raw meat and bones.
 A canine's stomach is highly acidic and their saliva lacks amylase.
 The high acidity break down the raw meat, bones and bacteria.
-The lack of amylase makes carbohydrate digestion very difficult to impossible.
-Your dog is a carnivore, evolved from the laws of nature.
-When you start following nature's laws, your doggy's tail will never stop wagging in gratitude!
-There is a basic Meaty Medley recipe that you can use at my website.
-There are also many reputable commercial raw pet food vendors (such as, darwinspet.com and hare-today.com) for caretakers who do not have the time to put together their canines meals.
-Researching the best quality and price for your personal situation is recommended if choosing a commercial raw diet for your canine.
+But the lack of amylase makes carbohydrate digestion very difficult to impossible.
+Your dog is a carnivore.
+When you start feeding a species appropriate diet your 'lil doggy's tail will never stop wagging in gratitude!
+And it's easy to make the best dog food yourself.
+We provide raw feeding guidelines and recipies with every hTMA package.
+For caretakers who do not have the time to put together their canines meals, there are reputable commercial raw pet food vendors (such as, darwinspet.com and hare-today.com).

 Ultimately, how to feed your canine is really quite simple — the time-tested evolutionary carnivore diet.
 Doing so will allow your canine to achieve their full performance potential, and help prevent and resolve many acute and chronic diseases and various forms of physical degeneration and mental dysfunction.
 Because degenerative problems are commonly the consequence of improper nutrition, the carnivore diet will regenerate, not degenerate your canine.
 And, your relationship with your canine will be even stronger.
 You will be able to connect on a deeper level and with a better understanding of one another.
 You will see, it will be amazing!